July 24, 2021

 Matthew is also a wedding DJ, playwright, minister, stand-up comic, life coach, and Lord of Sealand.
 Matt loves ice cream cake, golf, tickling his children, staring at his wife, and not sleeping.

-Dariush Mozaffarian is a cardiologist, Dean and Jean Mayer Professor at the Tufts Friedman School of Nutrition Science and Policy, and Professor of Medicine at Tufts Medical School.
-As one of the top nutrition institutions in the world, the Friedman School’s mission is to produce trusted science, future leaders, and real-world impact.
-Dr. Mozaffarian has authored more than 400 scientific publications on dietary priorities for obesity, diabetes, and cardiovascular diseases, and on evidence-based policy approaches to reduce these burdens in the US and globally.
-He has served in numerous advisory roles including for the US and Canadian governments, American Heart Association, World Health Organization, and United Nations.
-His work has been featured in a wide array of media outlets including the New York Times, Washington Post, Wall Street Journal, National Public Radio, and Time Magazine.
-In 2016, Thomson Reuters named him as one of the World's Most Influential Scientific Minds.
+Dariush Mozaffarian is a cardiologist, Dean, and Jean Mayer Professor at the Tufts Friedman School of Nutrition Science and Policy, and Professor of Medicine at Tufts School of Medicine.
+His work aims to create a food system that is nutritious, equitable, and sustainable.
+Dr. Mozaffarian has authored more than 450 scientific publications on dietary priorities for obesity, diabetes, and cardiovascular diseases, and on evidence-based policy approaches and innovations to reduce these burdens in the US and globally.
+He has served in numerous advisory roles, and his work has been featured in a wide array of media outlets.
+Thomson Reuters has named him as one of the World's Most Influential Scientific Minds.

-Dr. Mozaffarian received a BS in biological sciences at Stanford (Phi Beta Kappa), MD at Columbia (Alpha Omega Alpha), residency training in internal medicine at Stanford, and fellowship training in cardiovascular medicine at the University of Washington.
-He also received an MPH from the University of Washington and a Doctorate in Public Health from Harvard.
-Before being appointed as Dean at Tufts in 2014, Dr. Mozaffarian was at Harvard Medical School and Harvard School of Public Health for a decade and clinically active in cardiology at Brigham and Women’s Hospital.
+Dr. Mozaffarian received a BS in biological sciences at Stanford (Phi Beta Kappa), MD at Columbia (Alpha Omega Alpha), residency training in internal medicine at Stanford, fellowship training in cardiovascular medicine at the University of Washington; an MPH from the University of Washington; and a Doctorate in Public Health from Harvard.
+Before being appointed as Dean at Tufts in 2014, Dr. Mozaffarian was at Harvard Medical School and Harvard School of Public Health for a decade and clinically active in cardiology at Brigham and Women's Hospital.
 He is married, has three children, and actively trains as a Third Degree Black Belt in Taekwondo.